A Comprehensive 8-Module Program in Implant Dentistry

 Instructors

-• Principles of osseointegration
+- Principles of osseointegration and peri-implant tissue stability

-• phlebotomy and PRF preparation
+- Phlebotomy and PRF preparation workshop

 Date